davidbuterez/diffanalyze/README.md

 These will be installed automatically by the script (pygit2 is the most problematic, if the script could not install it, it will provide a link to the official installation guide).

 The default version of *ctags* that is available on Ubuntu is *Exuberant Ctags*. diffanalyze requires *Universal Ctags*, which provides additional features.
-The setup script will install the rquired version as **universalctags** (should avoid conflicts with the default one).
+The setup script will install the required version as **universalctags** (should avoid conflicts with the default one).